 Off-campus violations of underage drinking or other infractions may be referred to the CWU Office of Student Rights & Responsibilities for sanctioning through the discretion of local court officials or law enforcement agencies.

-Any questions regarding parental notification, or to seek additional information regarding a parental notification letter that you may have received, can be directed to the Director of Student Rights, Responsibilities, and Health Promotion, Joseph Bryant at 509-963-1515.
+Any questions regarding parental notification, or to seek additional information regarding a parental notification letter that you may have received, can be directed to the Office of Student Rights & Responsibilities at 509-963-1515.